MarcusRainbow/Neanderthals/README.md

 # Neanderthals
-Simulating a mixed population of Neanderthals and Sapiens.
+_Simulating a mixed population of Neanderthals and Sapiens_.

+## Abstract
 Neanderthals have lived in Europe since around 450,000 years ago.
-Some 70,000 years ago, Homo Sapiens arrived in Europe and met the Neanderthals.
+Some 70,000 years ago, Homo Sapiens arrived in Europe and interacted with the Neanderthals.
 Today, the Neanderthal Y-chromosome, which passes exclusively through the male line, appears to be completely extinct.
-Among Europeans, the genome typically has 1.5% to 4% of Neanderthal DNA.
-Thus if we are white Europeans, our ancestors are both Sapiens and Neanderthals, but Sapiens greatly predominates.
+Among Europeans, the genome typically has 1.5% to 4% of Neanderthal DNA: the Sapiens ancestors greatly predominate over the Neanderthal ancestors.

-Why were Sapiens able to almost wipe out the Neanderthals, who were at least as strong and cold-adapted, and probably as intelligent?
-There are many theories, almost all of which suggest that Sapiens have more Darwinian fitness than Neanderthals -- for example their toolsets are better, or their culture and organisation allowed them to outcompete or even exterminate the Neanderthals.
+Why did Sapiens survive and Neanderthals did not, despite being at least as strong and cold-adapted, and probably as intelligent?
+There are many theories, most of which suggest that Sapiens have more Darwinian fitness than Neanderthals -- for example their toolsets are better, or their culture and organisation allowed them to outcompete or even exterminate the Neanderthals.

 In 2016, a paper by Mendez, Poznik, Castellano and Bustamante (https://www.cell.com/ajhg/fulltext/S0002-9297(16)30033-7) claimed that Neanderthal Y-chromosomes had gone extinct because they were incompatible with some Sapiens genes, and would result in miscarriages if Sapiens women were pregnant carrying Neanderthal boys.

 Is it possible that this miscarriage effect could alone account for the current admixture of Neanderthal/Sapiens DNA, without any need for other Darwinian fitness differences between the species?

-The program contained in the MarcusRainbow/Neanderthals project allows us to test this hypothesis.
-It uses Monte-Carlo simulations of a mixture of the two species, and reports the final admixture in females, and males whether carrying the Neanderthal Y-chromosome or not.
-(In practice, the Neanderthal Y-chromosome goes extinct quite quickly with most model assumptions.)
+This computer program allows us to test this hypothesis.
+It uses Monte-Carlo simulations of a mixture of the two species, and reports the final genetic composition.

+Reasonable modelling assumptions, exactly symmetric between Sapiens and Neanderthal apart from the miscarriages, do indeed result in genetic compositions in line with those seen in modern white Europeans, as can be seen by running the program with its default parameters.

+## Assumptions
+It would be unfeasible to try to exactly model the interaction between Neanderthals and Sapiens.
+We do not have the detailed knowledge or the computer time.
+Moreover, many of the details, such as the nature of the sexual interaction -- rape/monogamy/promiscuity/... -- are unlikely to affect the final genetic composition very significantly.

+The approach we take is very simple.
+There is a single mixed population of individuals.
+The starting state can be chosen, but defaults to equal numbers of male/female Sapiens/Neanderthals, all of whom are initially pure-bred.
+Each individual is represented by a single floating point number between zero and one, representing the proportion of Sapiens genes.